bartblaze/FARA/README.md

 If you want an example of how Yara-CI can help, have a look at my own Yara rules repository: https://github.com/bartblaze/Yara-rules

 ## Do you accept Pull Requests (PRs)?
 Yes, but only if you contribute a new *faux* rule :wink:.
-PRs to make the faux rules actually work with Yara will be closed - you can of course submit a PR for feedback - but they will not be accepted to merge in this repository.
+PRs to make the faux rules actually work with Yara will be closed - you can of course submit a PR for feedback or to submit your solution(s) - but they will **not** be accepted to merge in this repository.

 ## I want the solution to a faux rule!
 Post a new Git issue.